 One argument frequently made for a U.S. VAT is the relative reliance on consumption taxes in other developed countries.
 Most other developed nations do rely more on consumption taxes.
-For 2000, for taxes on general consumption (e.g., VATs and sales taxes), the United States had a lower reliance (7.5%) of total tax revenues than any other OECD nation.
-Also for 2000, the United States' (federal, state, and local governments) general consumption taxes as a percentage of gross domestic product (2.2%) were lower than any other nation in the OECD.
+For 2002, for taxes on general consumption (e.g., VATs and sales taxes), the United States (federal, state, and local governments) had a lower reliance (8.2%) of total tax revenues than any other OECD nation.
+Also for 2002, the United States' (federal, state, and local governments) general consumption taxes as a percentage of gross domestic product (2.2%) were lower than any other nation in the OECD.